-Civil children are the product of civil environments.
+Civil children come from civil environments.
 Many parents feel free to speak to their children with a level of incivility they would not use with anyone else they know.
 They bark orders.
 They raise their voices.
-They use sarcasm and contempt: “Seriously?
-That’s how you cleaned your room?”
-They poison civil language with contemptuous tone: “Ryan, please put your shoes on.”
+They use sarcasm and contempt: "Seriously?
+That's how you cleaned your room?"
+They poison civil language with contemptuous tone: "Ryan, please put your shoes on."
 They patronize.
-They eye-roll or sigh.
-They construct a cocktail of word choice, tone, and body language that they would not serve to a co-worker, a friend, or a stranger on the street.
-And then they serve it liberally to an under-aged consumer - the smallest neighbor they are called to love preferentially - their own child.
+They roll their eyes and sigh.
+They construct a cocktail of word choice, tone, and body language that they would not serve to a co-worker, friend, or stranger on the street.
+And then they serve it liberally to an under-aged consumer, the smallest neighbor they are called to love preferentially: their own child.
+Yet they are shocked to end up with an adolescent fluent in the language of contempt.

 Parents of young children, look toward the adolescent years by asking yourself some critical questions now:

-- Do I address my child with kindness and respect, even in conflict?
+• Do I address my child with kindness and respect, even in conflict?

-- Do I use my tone and body language to communicate civility or contempt?
+• Do I use my tone and body language to communicate civility or contempt?

-- Do I guard my child’s exposure to media sources that model uncivil exchanges between children and adults?
+• Do I guard my child's exposure to media sources that model uncivil exchanges between children and adults?

-- Do I teach my child that civil words are not merely “magic words” that achieve a desired result, but are “moral words” that obey the Great Command of preferential love?
+• Do I teach my child that civil words are not merely "magic words" that achieve a desired result, but are "moral words" that obey the Great Command of preferential love?

 Christian parents must begin early to train their children in the language of civility.
 They must do this because it is good for families.
 They must do this because it is good for society.
 They must do this because it portrays the character of the Father, who responded to the rank incivility of human sin with a Word of profound kindness and a preferential love beyond our ability to grasp.
-In the civil word of the gospel is found our redemption.
+In the civil word of the gospel we find redemption.
 May it be spoken in our homes as it is written on our hearts.

-Wow, I have so much to say in response to this, but am speechless, in a good way.
+1. Wow, I have so much to say in response to this, but am speechless, in a good way.
 Thanks for the reminder to be civil to EVERYONE!

 ReplyDelete